 In early 2021, the world took notice when a viral tweet juxtaposed a sampling of sigma male images against the question “what the fuck is going on with men?”

 What the fuck is going on, indeed.
-Well, in part, men might be slowly starting to realize that splitting the world into alphas and betas is pretty dumb.
+Well, in part, men might be slowly starting to realize that splitting the world into alphas and betas is pretty dumb because boxing yourselves into archetypes is silly.
 But it’s too ingrained a habit to quit.
 Alpha and beta is so often used as a shorthand for winners and losers.
-Men aspire to alpha behavior and worry about being a beta.
 Life is supposed to be better when you’re an alpha male.
 Alphas are successful, attractive winners.
 And people are getting rich exploiting this anxiety over failing to be alpha enough through books, YouTube videos, and $4,000 weekend-long bootcamps.

 In the wild, alphas don’t dominate through strength alone.
 Alpha chimpanzees use their size and physical prowess but also practice politics, currying favor through kindness and generosity.
 With bonobos, the alpha are more often than not females.